 Anyone who wants to work with individuals in the following settings:

 - Education (Higher Education and K-12): Faculty, counselors, administrators and support staff who address career-related, major selection, course-work selection, and/or job-search issues with their students

-- Government: Federal, state, county, and city government entities and their employees that serve populations dealing with education, career, professional development, or transition issues.
+- Government: Federal, state, county, and city government entities and their employees that serve populations dealing with education, career, job search, professional development, or transition issues.

 - Military: education, job search, career and transition counselors and support staff

 - Workforce Development: Career advisors, career coaches, mental health counselors, workshop presenters, business services liaisons, administrators and support staff

 - Business and private practice practitioners: Human resources professionals, financial planners, lawyers, career coaches, life coaches, and their support staff

 - Non-profit organizations: Non-profit organizations and their employees that serve populations dealing with education, career, or transition issues